MakieOrg/Makie.jl/docs/examples/plotting_functions/voronoiplot.md

-When considering standard tessellations the unbounded polygons are clipped at a bounding box determined automatically by default, or from a user-provided bounding box (that must contain all polygon vertices).
-The automatic bounding box is determined by the bounding box of the polygon vertices, extended out by some factor `unbounded_edge_extension_factor` (default `0.1`) proportional to the lengths of the bounding box's sides.
+When considering standard tessellations the unbounded polygons are clipped at a bounding box determined automatically by default, or from a user-provided bounding box.
+The automatic bounding box is determined by the bounding box of generators of the tessellation, meaning the provided points, extended out by some factor `unbounded_edge_extension_factor` (default `0.1`) proportional to the lengths of the bounding box's sides.